cklb/pymoskito/docs/tutorial/system.rst

         \dot{\varphi}
     \end{pmatrix}

-The model equations are given as:
+the model equations are given by

 .. math::